The ‘system check’ aka ‘oh good I’m still alive’

 Have you been under for three minutes?

-You fell on the biggest wave you’ve ever tried.
-You ate it.
+That was the biggest wave you’ve surfed.
+And you ate it.

 Show’s over folks, nothing to see here

-No, you haven’t been under for three minutes.
+No, you haven’t been under for four minutes.

-The likelihood is that you haven’t been under for 10 seconds.
+You probably haven’t been under for 10 seconds yet.

 This is what paramedics are taught to do.
-It’s what Marshalls at rallies are told to prioritise if a car flies off a cliff.
+It’s what Marshalls at rallies are told to do if a car flies off a cliff.
+Don’t get involved, don’t take action.
+Not yet.
+The first thing to do is…

-Before you take action (in this case, panic – which is deadly), take a breath.
+Before you try to take control of the situation (or panic – which is deadly), take a second.
 Allow your brain to compute.

 Then ask yourself how your body feels.
 Was there any real worry?